vividfax/p5.sketchbook/README.md

 ### Update and draw the current page

+Update variables and draw shapes in the draw() loop.
 Where book.onPage(n) updates and draws the nth page in the sketchbook, only if it is the current page that's being shown.

     function draw() {